Daunte Wright shooting: Police officer Kim Potter, Chief Tom Gannon resign from Brooklyn Center Police Department

-BROOKLYN CENTER, Minn. -- A white Minnesota police officer who fatally shot a Black man during a traffic stop in a Minneapolis suburb resigned Tuesday.
+BROOKLYN CENTER, Minn. -- A white Minnesota police officer who fatally shot a Black man during a traffic stop in a Minneapolis suburb and the city's chief of police resigned Tuesday, moves that the mayor said he hoped would help heal the community and lead to reconciliation after two nights of protests and unrest.

-Kim Potter resigned two days after the death of 20-year-old Daunte Wright in Brooklyn Center.
-Potter, a 26-year veteran, had been on administrative leave following Sunday's shooting.
+Officer Kim Potter and Police Chief Tim Gannon both resigned two days after the death of 20-year-old Daunte Wright in Brooklyn Center.
+Potter, a 26-year veteran, had been on administrative leave following Sunday's shooting, which happened as the Minneapolis area was already on edge over the trial of the first of four police officers in George Floyd's death.

 In her resignation letter she wrote, "I have loved every minute of being a police officer and serving this community to the best of my ability, but I believe it is in the best interest of the community, the department, and my fellow officers if I resign immediately."

-The city's police chief has said he believes Potter mistakenly grabbed her gun when she was going for her Taser.
+Gannon has said he believed Potter mistakenly grabbed her gun when she was going for her Taser.
 She can be heard on her body camera video shouting "Taser!
 Taser!"

-Shortly after Potter's resignation was announced, Brooklyn Center Mayor Mike Elliott announced at a press conference that Police Chief Tom Gannon had also submitted a resignation letter.
+Brooklyn Center Mayor Mike Elliott said he was "appreciative" that Potter submitted her resignation but that he had not asked for it.
+Elliott said he was not sure if it was because she had heard that she would soon be fired.
+He said he hoped her resignation would "bring some calm to the community," but that he would keep working towards "full accountability under the law."

-"Whenever, through the line of duty, someone kills another human being, there must be accountability," Brooklyn Center Mayor Mike Elliott told the "Today" show earlier Tuesday.
+"That's what we're going to continue to work for," Elliott said.
+"We have to make sure that justice is served, justice is done.
+Daunte Wright deserves that, his family deserves that."

 Wright was shot as police were trying to arrest him on an outstanding warrant.